Fairfax Water provides water to nearly 2 million people

 this important information to help you identify Fairfax Water staff.

-Fairfax Water's Winter 2013 Straight from the Tap is now available
+Fairfax Water's Spring 2017 Straight from the Tap is Now Available

 "News To Know" page.